Skip to main content

 Start broad, then narrow only after the account is on your list.
 A foreign financial account is generally an account at a financial institution outside the United States.
 Aggregate value means the combined value across those accounts for trigger testing.
 Signature or other authority means you can control the disposition of money by direct communication, even without ownership.

 The practical rule is this: if a financial account is outside the United States and you own it, jointly own it, or can control it, put it in your Financial Monitor first.
 Resolve edge-case treatment after it is being tracked.
-If you need a verification placeholder in your process, use: Add current edge-case treatment after verification.
+Before relying on an edge-case rule, verify the treatment from current FinCEN or IRS source records.

 A receipt app or bookkeeping ledger may store supporting files, but neither replaces an FBAR monitor with the fields you actually need for disclosure.